Filmora

 The -loop 1 keeps the image repeated on a loop while the - t 10 sets the video duration to 10.
 You can adjust the number depending on your desired video length.

-When using FFmeg for image sequence to video conversion, ensure the pictures are correctly named sequentially and numerically.
-You can make videos from an image sequence in two ways: by using format specifiers, the glob pattern, or the FFmpeg concat demuxer.
+4. When using FFmeg for image sequence to video conversion, ensure the pictures are correctly named sequentially and numerically.
+You can make videos from an image sequence in three ways: by using format specifiers, the glob pattern, or the FFmpeg concat demuxer.

 If your image sequence is sequentially named, format specifiers indicate which images FFmpeg should use.
 To use format specifiers, copy and paste this command.